-Unfortunately, there is no federal law that makes it clear, however, The National Center for Learning Disabilities (NCLD) has advice and guidance about the diagnosis of dyslexia and the determination of a disability.
+Unfortunately, there is no federal law that makes it clear, however, The National Center for Learning Disabilities (NCLD) has advice on guidance about the diagnosis of dyslexia and the determination of a disability.
 The NCLD has provided the following guidance about who may diagnose dyslexia:

 “Professionals with expertise in several fields are best qualified to make a diagnosis of dyslexia.
 The testing may be done by a single individual or by a team of specialists.
-A knowledge and background in psychology, reading, language and education are necessary.
+A knowledge and background in psychology, reading, language, and education are necessary.
 The tester must have a thorough working knowledge of how individuals learn to read and why some people have trouble learning to read.
 They must also understand how to administer and interpret evaluation data and how to plan appropriate reading interventions.”

 The International Dyslexia Association‘s facts sheet on Testing and Evaluation by Diane J. Sawyer, Ph.D., and Karen M. Jones, Ed.S., NCSP makes the following points about what should be included in an evaluation for dyslexia and other language processing disorders: